VolvoGroup/dymoval/docs/source/reference_index/dataset.rst

 If the signals that you want to use as dataset are not sampled with the same sampling period, then you must convert them into *dymoval* :ref:`Signal <signal>` objects.

-A  :ref:`Dataset`  object - which is what you need at the end - can be instantiated through a list of :ref:`Signal <signal>` objects.
+A  :ref:`Dataset <Dataset>` object - which is what you need at the end - can be instantiated through a list of :ref:`Signal <signal>` objects.

 .. currentmodule:: dymoval.dataset